mautic/developer-documentation-new/docs/design/labelling.rst

 Indicates the User doesn't approve.
 In a business process, typically blocks the process from proceeding to the next step.

-Compare Approve.
+See also Approve.

 Remove
 ^^^^^^

 Removes an object from the current context but the object is not destroyed as a result of the action (for example, removes a user from a group or removes an item from the cart).

 Where appropriate, combine Remove with the object that will be removed (for example, Remove User or Remove role).
-Compare Clear and Delete.
+See also Clear and Delete.

 Reply
 ^^^^^